 - Consul gateways

-Note: This is a technology preview, and requires you to run an alpha version of Consul.
+Note: This is a beta release, and requires you to run a beta version of Consul.
 This is not suitable for production environments.

 To try the features in this tutorial, you will need a Kubernetes cluster with Consul service mesh installed.
 In case you do not have one, and are interested in testing the use cases in this tutorial, you can follow the Understand Consul service mesh tutorial to deploy a local Kubernetes cluster.